igirisk/covid-form/README.md

-# Software Engineer GCC 2.0 Internship Tech Test Submission - Joshua Voo Qi Feng
+# Software Engineer GCC 2.0 Internship Tech Test Submission

 ## How to run this project